vespaill/loc8r/readme.md

 * Using the MongoDB shell to work directly with the database
 * Pushing your database to a live URI
 * Connecting to different databases from different environments

+Summary
+* In this chapter, you learned
+* Some ways of connecting a MongoDB database to an Express application using Mongoose
+* Best practices for managing Mongoose connections
+* How to model data using Mongoose schemas
+* How schemas compile into models
+* Using the MongoDB shell to work directly with the database
+* Pushing your database to a live URI
+* Connecting to different databases from different environments